nir/jupylet/docs/programmers_reference_guide/sound.rst

     set_latency('high')

-Then, you may try to address the problem by eliminating CPU intensive sound computations or by switching your computer's power mode to `Best performance`.
+Then, you may try to address the problem by switching your computer's power mode to `Best performance` or by eliminating CPU intensive sound computations.
 Once you do that you may try to set latency back to `lowest`.

-To reduce CPU load try removing sound effects or changing instruments.

 To switch your computer's power mode to `Best performance` on Windows 10 select the `Battery` icon on the taskbar and then drag the slider all the way